Asa Taccone

-Asa Taccone (born September 20, 1983) is an American musician, songwriter, producer, and frontman of the band Electric Guest with whom he has released three albums since 2012.
+Asa Taccone (born September 21, 1981) is an American musician, songwriter, producer, and frontman of the band Electric Guest with whom he has released four albums since 2012.
 He is noted as a close collaborator of The Lonely Island and has contributed to their musical work on Saturday Night Live and a number of their films.
 He also has written music for other comedy film and television projects including American Dad! and Portlandia.

 Early life

-Asa Taccone was born on September 21, 1983, the second son of Suellen Ehnebuske and Tony Taccone (a theater director) in Berkeley, California.
+Asa Taccone was born on September 21, 1981, the second son of Suellen Ehnebuske and Tony Taccone (a theater director) in Berkeley, California.
 His brother is Jorma Taccone, a former writer for Saturday Night Live and one third of the comedy music trio The Lonely Island.
 He is of mixed Italian and Puerto Rican ancestry on his father's side.

 His interest in music began playing trumpet in his elementary school choir during religious holidays; the choir director included a bongo section where he and other children could sing and play the drums.
 During high school, he became interested in jazz, continuing to play trumpet in the band.
 Taccone was eventually kicked out of his high school, and sent to a boot camp that he could only leave on the weekends.

-While there, he began to frequent a local Dunkin Donuts.
+While there, he began to frequent a local Dunkin' Donuts.
 There, he met an elderly woman who remarked that he was "an electric guest of the universe."